padrino/padrino-framework/posts/padrino-0-9-11-release-overview.md

 In this version, instead of a `app/controller` folder, there is simply a `app/controllers.rb` file.
 Instead of an `app/mailers` folder, there is simply an `app/mailers.rb` file.
-This is for projects that do not require the ‘full’ padrino structure and require a more concise structure.
+This is for projects that do not require the 'full' padrino structure and require a more concise structure.